Digital-Peak/DPCalendar-Free/README.md

-#DPCalendar, a Joomla event calendar
+# DPCalendar, a Joomla event calendar
-Hello

 This is the source of DPCalendar.
 Here you will find the component, some modules and plugins of DPCalendar.

 ## PREREQUISITS